-Healthcare providers can remind patients and any companions of the requirement to wear a face covering when appointments are made for a face-to-face consultation.
+Healthcare providers can remind patients and any companions of the requirement to wear a face covering if deemed necessary by local risk assessment when appointments are made for a face-to-face consultation.
 Signs can help to reinforce the message at the entrance to the practice, within the waiting room and on the practice website.

 Patients who refuse to comply

-Where a patient who could wear a face covering chooses not to do so, explain the reason for its importance in protecting patients and staff.
-Remind them the virus can be carried by asymptomatic people.
+- If a patient who could wear a face covering chooses not to do so, explain the reason for its importance in protecting patients and staff.
+Remind them that COVID-19 can be carried by asymptomatic people.

-If the patient continues to decline to wear a mask, you may wish to consider whether a face-to-face appointment is absolutely necessary or if another way of carrying out the consultation would be more appropriate.
+- If the patient continues to decline to wear a mask, you may want to consider whether a face-to-face appointment is absolutely necessary or if another way of carrying out the consultation would be more appropriate.